The Small Firm for Big Cases

 Recognizing Signs of Medical Malpractice in Pennsylvania

-As previously stated, medical malpractice is when a doctor or other medical professional acts in a way that is below the appropriate standard of care and causes injury to a patient.
+As stated above, medical malpractice is when a doctor or other medical professional acts in a way that is below the appropriate standard of care and causes injury to a patient.
 So, to prove medical malpractice, a patient has to show (1) that a standard of care exists, (2) that the medical provider in question did not act within that standard of care, (3) that the patient was injured, and (4) that the medical provider’s actions caused the patient’s injuries.

 Here are some signs that you may be a victim of medical malpractice: